-There are approximately 35,000 marginalized individuals experiencing homelessness in Canada every day.
+There are approximately 35,000 marginalized individuals experiencing homelessness in Canada every day (The Homeless Hub).
 They are divided into two distinct groups: those who are temporarily homeless – the transitional homeless – and those who are chronically homeless – living on the streets for more than one year.

 Each of these individuals lacks both accessible and sustainable resources for health, and safety.
 More than anything, they lack compassionate support and care.

 - Over 235,000 Canadians experience homelessness in a year, including over 5,000 in Toronto (ranked the 2nd highest homeless population over any Canadian city).

 - Approximately 1,350 chronically homeless people die each year in Canada, with an average life expectancy of 39 years old.